 Michael also prosecutes and defends commercial litigation matters and has tried several cases.
 Throughout his career, he has represented the receivers of insolvent insurance carriers on novel matters, including a landmark tax refund case.
 He has significant experience managing numerous interrelated cases for a single client.

 Over the years, Michael has prosecuted or defended hundreds of preferential transfer and fraudulent conveyance actions, including the resolution of several cases with claims in excess of a million dollars.
 As part of his extensive work in this area, he has developed a sophisticated computer program that enables him to quickly analyze a client’s payment history and identify optimal defensive positions.
 By combining technology with his vast experience in this area of the law, Michael has been able to negotiate favorable settlements for his clients while simultaneously minimizing their litigation expenses.

-He has spoken at national, regional and local conferences on topics dealing with bankruptcy, avoidance actions, landlord-tenant issues, evidence, electronically stored information, arbitration, international litigation and ethics.
-He has written numerous articles nationally and internationally in well-respected bankruptcy publications.
+In addition, Michael speaks at national, regional and local conferences on topics dealing with bankruptcy, avoidance actions, landlord-tenant issues, evidence, electronically stored information, arbitration, international litigation and ethics.
+He has also written numerous articles nationally and internationally in well-respected bankruptcy publications.